Politeia UdeSA is a student initiative at Universidad de San Andrés in Buenos Aires, Argentina.

 We do, however, take positions on some issues which may still be contentious in some countries.
 We are for LGBT rights and gender equality.
 We are explicitly against discrimination, hate speech, racism and Holocaust denial.
-We take no position on other issues, such as, say, abortion, Jerusalem, or pineapple on pizza.
+We take no position on other issues, such as, say, pineapple on pizza.

 The editors of our student publication are independent from our leaders but they are still bound by the same rules.
 Politeia Blog regularly publishes editorials commenting on the merits and shortfalls of theory and policy, but we never endorse parties or candidates.

 Of course!
 If you are coming to UdeSA as an exchange student and you’re interested in joining, please send an email to [email protected] — English or Spanish preferred, but French is fine.